bright/new-www/_posts/2017-12-12-spring-mvc-multi-tenacy.md

 }
 ```

-Inside of `createInvocableHandlerMethod` we get the configuration for the `handlerMethod` deterimed by Spring MVC.
+Inside of `createInvocableHandlerMethod` we get the configuration for the `handlerMethod` determined by Spring MVC.
 The `handlerMethod` denotes a controller action.
-Then we decide if we should use the rate limitting handler or fallback to the default one.
+Then we decide if we should use the rate limiting handler or fallback to the default one.
 In case we need to apply rate limiting we switch the invocation to use custom `CommandInvocableHandlerMethod`:

 ```kotlin
 class CommandInvocableHandlerMethod(private val handlerMethod: HandlerMethod,